 After the Meeting

-The form containing the committee’s report will be returned to the student after the meeting.
+The student will receive the committee report via Mosaic after the meeting.
 This report will include comments regarding progress and future goals from the supervisor and committee members, as well as a grade from each.
 The grades are E-Excellent, G-Good, s_satisfactory, M-Marginal, and U-Unsatisfactory.
 Typically, the marks are consistent between the members of the committee.
 If the student receives a general consensus of M in two years or one general consensus of U, the student will be sent a warning letter from the Associate Dean (for a Master’s student, an equivalent letter would be sent from the Graduate Chair instead).
 In these cases, another committee meeting is typically scheduled to occur in the near future to ensure the student gets back on track.
 If a student receives a general consensus of U in two committee meetings, the student can get kicked out of the degree program.

 The student must sign this report, and subsequently return it promptly to the Graduate Secretary.
 Students may photocopy the form if they wish to retain it for their records.
 Alternatively, students may ask to view it from the Graduate Secretary at any time during their studies.